EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 To visualize the genomic screen of a whole chromosome or the corresponding analysis at the top of the **Right sidebar** the user can see a plot schematizing the *chromosomes structures* corresponding to the selected *reference genome*.
 The plot will update every time that the user selects a different reference genome.
 The *Choose chromosome plot* is an interactive plot that the user can hover with the mouse.
-A label with the **chromosome id** of the region that the user is hovering will apper below the graph.
-Upon click the corresponding coordinates are passed to ***Genomic Viewer*** and the genomic plo or desired analysis can be generated by pressing the *Go button*.
+A label with the **chromosome id** of the region that the user is hovering will appear below the graph.
+Upon clicking the corresponding coordinates are passed to ***Genomic Viewer*** and the genomic plot or desired analysis can be generated by pressing the *Go button*.

 <img src="GV_choose_chrom.png" alt="GV choose chromosome hover and click plot" width="30%">